aajonusnet/aajonusnet/md/QNA/Q&A Of March 16, 2008.md

 Q: So I think the studies of 100 people [unintelligible].

 A: That's all their theory.
 It's got nothing to do with reality. [unintelligible], the way it used to work before they purified and filtered the water, everybody shit and pissed in them, and that's what made people well.
 They never cleaned that water, and one filthy person got in after another, and all that bacteria went in there and corrected the problems quickly.
 Now that, and you never hear anything about going on any of the experiences of [unintelligible] anymore, because now they have the full water flowing through, and nobody's in any shit or piss.
 So all the water is clean, so nobody's getting the miracle cures they used to.
-And the [unintelligible], they don't drink much water.
+And the Hunzas, they don't drink much water.
 They drink, their diet is 82% dairy, period.
 They hardly drink any water.
 Just remember, when water came into being, it was in 1961.
 Before that, when we'd all go to school, we'd go to the fountain, we'd get three sips a day, three tablespoons of water a day.
 Other than that, we just drank milk.
 And then soda came in, and it was soda and milk.
 Then it was no milk and all soda.
 Now it's all chemical.
 It's just chemical water.
 It's even worse.
 So what happened?
 They started bottling water in 1961.
 They paid doctors to tell everybody they needed to drink eight glasses of water a day to make their margins grow every year.
 More people would start drinking water.
 They contaminate the water, what do you drink?
 Bottled water.
 That's what it was all about.
 The whole plan and theory was set out.
 And that was the Rockefeller family too, doing that.

 Q: And then the bottles have pollutants in them, which you then absorb.

 A: Correct.
 If they're plastic.

-Q: So the water thing, you said in the book, Gerlsteiner.
+Q: So the water thing, you said in the book, Gerolsteiner.

 A: Gerolsteiner.